-The Clavioline is a tube-driven keyboard instrument and forerunner to the analog synthesizer.
-It was designed to be mounted unter an organ or a piano as the main melody instrument.
-The vacuum tube oscillator produces an almost square waveform, which could then be multilaterally altered using the many high/low-pass filters.
+The Clavioline is a tube-driven monophonic forerunner to the analog synthesizer.
+It was designed to be mounted unter an organ or a piano as the main melody instrument imitating strings, brass, woodwinds, organs, ethnic instruments and generating new experimental sounds.
 Connected with its powerful tube amp the instrument comes to life.
-Several models where built from the late 30s into the 60s by many different companies like Selmer, Jennings, Gibson, and Maestrovox.
+Several models where built from the late 1930s into the 1960s by many different companies like Gibson, Selmer (London/Paris), Jennings (former VOX), Hammond, Maestrovox, Jörgensen, Farfisa and Seybold.

 Here's a small selection of my collection:

-Some of my Claviolines are modified for sound design and film music.
+Some of my Claviolines are modified for studio work.

-Most of the old electronic components have been replaced and various new circuits added to get novel effects and filters.
+Most of the old faulty electronic components have been replaced and tube-driven effect loops as well as analog LFO-filters added.

 It took me weeks to get it back to life because of all the mechanical issues and the missing schematic.